Energy Back Billing Ban Confirmed by Ofgem

-Energy regulator Ofgem is moving to put legislation in place that will stop gas and electricity suppliers from being able to issue customers with bills for energy that was used over 12 months ago.
+Energy regulator Ofgem has put legislation in place that will stop gas and electricity suppliers from being able to issue customers with bills for energy used over 12 months ago.

-Currently, there is no limit to energy back billing, which has resulted in the average amount on these bills escalating to £1,160 in 2017.
+Previously there was no limit to energy back billing, which resulted in the average amount on these bills escalating to £1,160 in 2017.

-Alex Neill, the director of Which? has welcomed the new changes, stating that: “Receiving a back-dated energy bill of hundreds or even thousands of pounds is a real blow for consumers, particularly those who are already struggling with their bills.
+Alex Neill, the director of Which? welcomed the new changes, stating that: ‘Receiving a back-dated energy bill of hundreds or even thousands of pounds is a real blow for consumers, particularly those who are already struggling with their bills.’

-Energy back billing policies were examined by Ofgem after a previous voluntary agreement policy was thought to be ‘lacking consistency’ across UK suppliers.
+Ofgem examined energy back billing policies after a previous voluntary agreement policy was thought to be ‘lacking consistency’ across UK suppliers.

 What is energy back billing?